Abdulazeez007/Deploying-Infrastructure-as-Code-IaC-with-ARM-and-Setting-Up-Azure-Firewall-for-Domain-Control/README.md

 **NETWORK TOPOLOGY**
 ![SOC]()

-📋 Steps to Completion
-1️⃣ Deploying the Lab Environment with ARM Templates
-Goal: Use ARM Templates to set up the cloud infrastructure.
-Steps:
-Launch Azure Portal and navigate to Deploy a Custom Template.
-Select Build your own template in the editor and upload the ARM .json template file.
-Configure necessary deployment settings and initiate resource deployment, establishing the cloud environment as IaC.
-2️⃣ Configuring and Deploying Azure Firewall
-Goal: Deploy and configure Azure Firewall to manage traffic within the VNET.
-Steps:
-In Azure Portal, search for Firewall and select Create.
-Deploy the firewall in the VNET created by the ARM template, assigning a public IP and configuring required settings.
-Confirm deployment and ensure the firewall is live and fully operational.
-3️⃣ Creating and Associating Firewall Routing Rules
-Goal: Direct all outbound traffic through Azure Firewall by defining custom routes.
-Steps:
-In the Azure Portal, search for Route Tables and create a new route table.
-Associate the route table with the target subnet, designating Azure Firewall as the next hop for outbound traffic.
-Add a specific route to the route table, ensuring traffic passes through Azure Firewall.

-4️⃣ Defining Firewall Application and Network Rules
-Goal: Allow only approved domains and DNS traffic through the firewall.
-Steps:
-On the firewall blade, configure an Application Rule allowing access to bing.com from the designated IP range.
-Set up a Network Rule to permit DNS traffic on port 53, routing it through specified DNS servers for additional security.

-5️⃣ Customizing DNS Settings on the Work-VM NIC
-Goal: Redirect outbound DNS requests via specific DNS servers for controlled access.
-Steps:
-Access Networking on the Work-VM and navigate to DNS Servers settings.
-Select Custom DNS and enter the primary and secondary DNS server addresses.
-Save changes, ensuring DNS traffic adheres to the specified security parameters.

-6️⃣ Testing Firewall and Validating Traffic Controls
-Goal: Verify that Azure Firewall restricts outbound access to approved domains.
-Steps:
-Use RDP to log into the Jump Server and access the Work Server.
-Open Internet Explorer and attempt to access bing.com (allowed) and other domains like google.com (blocked).
-Confirm that only the permitted domain is accessible, verifying the firewall’s effectiveness.

 ## STEP 1:  Use ARM Template to Deploy Lab Environment.
 - First, I launched my Azure portal, then in the Azure portal, search Deploy a custom template and press the Enter key.